sunnybala/sunnybala.github.io/_posts/2019-05-11-charging-airpods-iphone.md

 ## Sources

 <div id="sources">
-[This youtube video](https://www.youtube.com/watch?v=UTcHMXF6P9M) claims to make an iPhone to iPhone charger in a similar way.
+<a href="https://www.youtube.com/watch?v=UTcHMXF6P9M"> This youtube video </a> claims to make an iPhone to iPhone charger in a similar way.
 Several comments suggest the charging shown here might be fake.
 From the calculations, I just don’t see how it’s possible to extract enough power to charge a phone in this way.
 But it’s not totally fake – I think if he had tried other devices it might have worked, just like what I'm seeing in these results.
 <div>